Do you need a literary agent? Are they worth having? And how do you actually maximise your chances of getting a literary agent?

 - You are writing poetry or flash fiction or other non-commercial art forms.
 Agents are there to make money.
 If your work is art-for-art’s-sake then (a) great for you, but (b) forget about an agent.

 - You are writing niche titles that won’t attract significant advances.
 Let’s say, for example, you are writing a book on “How to Care For Your New Alpaca”.
 I guess there IS a market out there for alpaca owners who need that kind of book, but most agents want to make money and that book won’t sell the kind of numbers they need.

 You DO need an agent if:

-- You are writing broad, general interest non-fiction.
-Walk into a large Barnes & Noble or a large Waterstones, if you live in the UK.
-Look around at the front tables and seek out any of them that are selling non-fiction.
+- You’re writing narrative non-fiction.
+Walk into a large bookstore and look around at the front tables bearing non-fiction.
 Ask yourself, “could my book live here?”
-If the answer to that question is YES, then you need a literary agent, essentially for the exact same reason as applies to novelists.If the answer to the question is NO (probably because the book you’ve written is too niche to appeal to the general reader), then it’s doubtful whether you need an agent . . . or an agent needs your business.
+If the answer is YES, then you need a literary agent for the exact same reason the writer of that book has one (because they will do).If the answer to the question is NO (probably because the book you’ve written is too niche to appeal to the general reader), then it’s doubtful whether you need an agent . . . or an agent needs your business.

 How Much Do Literary Agents Cost?

 This is a very easy answer.